 Pork tenderloin makes an excellent inexpensive, quick and easy dinner for the family.
 Cooking it in an air fryer means this easy meal can be ready in less than 30 minutes.

 My husband used to tell me he didn’t like pork, but that was just because he was used to his grandmother overcooking it.
-In this recipe the high heat of the air fryer coupled with the quick cooking time makes for tasty, juicy pork with very little effort!
+In this recipe the high heat of the air fryer coupled with the quick cooking time makes for tasty, juicy pork tenderloin with very little effort!

 Pork Tenderloin vs. Pork Loin

-Spice Rub for Pork Tenderloin
+Spice Rub for Pork

-My favorite thing about this recipe is the contrast between the crusty outer layer and juicy pork inside.
+My favorite thing about this air fryer recipe is the contrast between the crusty outer layer and juicy pork inside.
 To get the outside nice and crispy you need coat the pork tenderloin with a good spice rub.

 How to Make Air Fryer Pork Tenderloin